 Indoors vs. Outdoors

 For newborn sessions, the answer is easy.
-My sessions happen in the comfort of your home.
+My sessions happen in the comfort of your home, I bring my studio with me.
 You get to relax at home, and we photograph the new family in your favorite spots (nursery, master bedroom, living room, even the backyard — weather permits).
+We then pose the baby with the most adorable props.
 What you get is a lifestyle session with a studio touch.

 What should I wear?